Mitral Valve Prolapse - Medical Condition

 Mitral valve prolapse (MVP) is a common condition that affects one of the heart’s valves.
-It occurs in about 1 out of every 50 people and is seen twice as often in women than in men.
+It occurs in about 1 out of every 50 people and is slightly more common in women than in men.
 This condition can be undetected for years and doesn’t usually cause serious heart problems.
 Most people with MVP require no treatment.

 The mitral valve is the heart valve located between the upper and lower chambers of the left side of the heart.
 The mitral valve is made up of two flaps and controls the blood flow from the top chamber of the left side of the heart (the left atrium) to its bottom chamber (the left ventricle).